- UK Spouse Visa extension requirements

 A Spouse Visa extension is an option for people already living in the UK with leave to remain as the married partner of a British citizen or person with settled status.

 If you extend a Spouse Visa you will be granted a further 30 months in the UK.
 After this, you can go on to gain Indefinite Leave to Remain in the UK, providing you abide by the ‘continuous residency criteria’ and have lived in the UK as a spouse for five years or longer.
 The Spouse Visa extension requirements are the same as those for your original Spouse Visa.
 They include showing that you continue to meet the genuine relationship requirements, accommodation requirements, and financial criteria.

 Call us on 0161 826 9783 to find out more about how Immigration Lawyers Manchester can support you in your aims to extend a Spouse Visa.

 Spouse Visa extension requirements

-The UK Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the applicant’s circumstances.
+The UK Spouse Visa requirements you need to meet to be eligible for an extension vary depending on the applicant’s personal circumstances.
 However, the universal condition for this visa category is that you are able to prove the relationship between yourself and your partner is still genuine and subsisting.

 To continue to be eligible for a Spouse Visa, and successfully extend it, one partner must be a British citizen or settled person.
-If this partner has lost their citizenship or settled status for any reason since your original application was granted, you will not be eligible for a Spouse Visa extension.
+If this partner has lost their citizenship or settled status for any reason since your original, spouse visa application was granted, you will not be eligible for a Spouse Visa extension.

 You must also continue to satisfy the financial requirement for a Partner Visa.
 This requirement dictates that you and your partner have a minimum income of £18,600 gross annual income between the two of you.